By WomansDivorce.com | Updated March 8, 2019

 KY Divorce Education

-Divorce Education is mandatory for divorcing parents of minor children by many of local circuit courts in the state.
+Divorce Education is mandatory for divorcing parents of minor children by many local circuit courts in the state.
 These education programs were developed to help parents recognize the effect of a divorce or marital separation on their children.
 Parents are shown how ongoing conflict harms their children and how they can co-parent more effectively.

 Kentucky Divorce Statutes - Title 35 - Chapter: 403